djipco/webmidi/website/api/classes/OutputChannel.md

 ### `.sendPitchBendRange(...)` {#sendPitchBendRange}

-Sends a pitch bend range message to the specified channel(s) at the scheduled time so that they adjust the range used by their pitch bend lever.
+Sends a **pitch bend range** message at the scheduled time to adjust the range used by the pitch bend lever.
 The range is specified by using the `semitones` and `cents` parameters.
 For example, setting the `semitones` parameter to `12` means that the pitch bend range will be 12 semitones above and below the nominal pitch.

   **Parameters**